microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 ## Incidents

 An [incident](security-incident.md) is a collection of correlated  [alerts](security-alert.md) and associated data that make up the story of an attack.
-Incident management is part of Microsoft 365 Defender, and is available in the Microsoft 365 Defender portal (https://security.microsoft.com/).
+Incident management is part of Microsoft 365 Defender and is available in the Microsoft 365 Defender portal (https://security.microsoft.com/).

 Microsoft 365 services and apps create  alerts  when they detect a suspicious or malicious event or activity.
 Individual alerts provide valuable clues about a completed or ongoing attack.
 However, attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
 The result is multiple  alerts for multiple entities in your tenant.